 A gastronomic tour of Riegersburg

 No visit would not be complete without a gastronomic tour of the area.
 Fruit-laden orchards and neat rows of vines punctuate the landscape, thriving in the rich volcanic soil.
-Tours of family-run farms and fromageries, vineyards and distilleries are available for those who wish to sample the products and learn more about the unique conditions that make these culinary treasures so special.
+Tours of family-run farms and fromageries, vineyards and distilleries are available for those who wish.
+They can sample the products and learn more about the unique conditions that make these culinary treasures so special.
 And, for the sweet-toothed visitor, there’s always the organic bean-to-bar chocolates on offer at Zotter Chocolate Factory.

 Delicacies for which Styria is known include rare varieties of apples, pears, plums and quinces; cheese and cured Vulcano ham; schnapps and fruit vinegars; an impressive variety of wines; and, perhaps most famously, pumpkin-seed oil, which is prized for its dark colour, nutty aroma and intense flavour.
 All of these fabulous ingredients are creatively showcased in the region’s many restaurants, which serve authentic Styrian food while also supporting local producers and keeping food miles to a minimum.